Indiana Master Naturalist Program

 - Teen IMN Introduction and Overview

 - Provide an introduction to Hoosier natural resources through the eyes of resource professionals and experts in the field

 - Provide an educational opportunity to individuals 9 years or older

 - Provide an opportunity for class participants to establish a short or long-term partnership with a natural resources agency or a local organization involved in natural resource management by volunteering as part of the class

 - Provide a financially self-supporting program

-The mission of the Indiana Master Naturalist program is to bring together natural resource specialists with adult learners to foster an understanding of Indiana’s plants, water, soils and wildlife, and promote volunteer service in local communities.
+The mission of the Indiana Master Naturalist program is to bring together natural resource specialists with adult learners to foster an understanding of Indiana’s plants, water, soils and wildlife, and promote natural resource volunteer service within the State of Indiana.